gordofreemo/Scrabble/readme.md

 @TODO

-- Make ComputerPlayer capable of computing cross checks
+- Make scrabble.ComputerPlayer capable of computing cross checks
 - Move anchor class to its own file
 - In either the board or the computer player class, add some functionality to be to get the "leftmost" coordinate of a connected word and the "topmost" coordinate